 - Kik Messenger – Curious what Generation Z uses instead of email?
 The short answer is instant messaging.
 As with other IM platforms, Kik offers a wonderfully succinct and speedy way to stay connected, with the added benefit of anonymity.

 - Snapchat – If we had to select just one of these apps to spotlight, Snapchat is the obvious choice.
-Inflexion Interactive summarizes its appeal as follows: “It’s simple, easy, instant and for Gen Z, a generation famous for their FOMO (fear of missing out), it’s as close to being everyone at once as you can get."
+Inflexion Interactive summarizes its appeal as follows: “It’s simple, easy, instant and for Gen Z, a generation famous for their FOMO (fear of missing out), it’s as close to being everywhere at once as you can get."

 - Spotify – As with earlier generations, music plays a big part in the lives of Generation Z. The first “digital natives,” these young people have grown up in an interconnected, life-on-demand world.
 Spotify allows them to choose the songs they want to play, when they want to play them.